Hiking is Recreation: Wandering is Existential

 9/9/20252 min read

 Retirement offers one precious gift above all others: time.
-Time to pursue long-neglected interests, to encounter the new, and perhaps to rediscover the self that has been obscured by years of responsibility.
-In the pursuit of becoming more adult, many of us quietly abandon our core beliefs.
-Yet in stepping away from work, I have found an opportunity to recover mine.
+Time to return to long-neglected interests, to encounter the unfamiliar, and perhaps to rediscover a self that years of responsibility quietly set aside.
+In the effort to become “more adult,” many of us relinquish core beliefs without quite noticing.
+Stepping away from work, I have found the chance to recover mine.

 Over the past year, I have returned to hiking.
-This simple activity has sparked recurring discussions: where to hike, when to hike, and increasingly, why we hike at all.
-For me, hiking embodies freedom—the freedom to move at my own pace, to encounter the unfamiliar, and to see the world differently.
-This sense of freedom, however, is not unidimensional.
-Philosophers distinguish between two forms:
+This simple activity has led to recurring questions: where to hike, when to hike, and, increasingly, why we hike at all.
+For me, hiking embodies freedom—the freedom to move at my own pace, to meet the unexpected, and to see the world differently.
+Yet this freedom is not singular in nature.
+Philosophers often distinguish between two forms:

 Negative freedom: freedom from interference, constraint, or coercion.